 Technology plays such a huge part in children’s lives and whilst we cannot stop this, it is us as parents that need to create fun and engaging opportunities in the fresh air for children to want to be out there.
 With this in mind, I have come up with three outdoor play ideas to encourage your little ones outside.

 Create Play Zones

 You can get so many different outdoor play ideas by making different play zones in your garden just like it is in nurseries or in school play areas.
 The reason behind this is to keep your children active and engaged.
 The last thing we want is for them to get outside and within 10 minutes say that are bored and to find the indoor space more stimulating.

-In our ideal garden we would have a home area where we would have a small playhouse, a gardening area where they can help daddy with his veggies, a seating area for quiet play, an area that is mulched with bark chippings and give your kids buckets, spades and dumper truck toys for digging and tipping, children’s car games, you could also add a mud kitchen in here too – the messy area and I would also have an active area with swings and slides so that little ones can burn off all that excess energy.
+In our ideal garden we would have a home area where we would have a small playhouse, a sports area with a badminton net, a gardening area where they can help daddy with his veggies, a seating area for quiet play, an area that is mulched with bark chippings and give your kids buckets, spades and dumper truck toys for digging and tipping, children’s car games, you could also add a mud kitchen in here too – the messy area and I would also have an active area with swings and slides so that little ones can burn off all that excess energy.

 Wickey have some great outdoor play ideas which include fabulous play-sets which cater for all ages and level of budgets.
 From a single wooden swing and sandpits, to multi level climbing frames and play houses.
 Physical play is very important for children.
 The government are always promoting physical activity and to be able to do some in your own garden is extremely beneficial to your child’s wellbeing.

 When you think about it, the garden is the perfect place to do kids activities like arts and crafts with children and let’s face it, they generally love making a mess, I know the twins do!
 Some real fun outdoor play ideas can be had with crafts and painting terracotta pots is just one.
 They brighten up the garden and children can then use them for planting their own flowers in.